Luka Zarandia

 Luka Zarandia (ლუკა ზარანდია; born 17 February 1996) is a Georgian professional footballer who plays as a winger.

 Early life

 As a child, Zarandia played tennis.

 Club career

 After starting career in hometown club Locomotive Tbilisi, Zarandia moved to Poland in 2017 and joined Arka Gdynia.
 He made his debut for the club in April 2017 in the Polish Cup game against Wigry Suwałki.

 In July 2019, Zulte Waregem announced the signing of the Zarandia on a three-year agreement.

 On 29 March 2022, he joined Polish I liga side Korona Kielce, led by Leszek Ojrzyński with whom he previously worked with at Arka, until the end of the season.
 He stayed with the team following their promotion to Ekstraklasa before terminating his contract by mutual consent on 2 November 2022, shortly after Ojrzyński's dismissal.

 International

-He made his debut for Georgia national football team on 16 October 2018 in a 2018–19 UEFA Nations League D game against Latvia.
+He made his debut for Georgia national team on 16 October 2018 in a 2018–19 UEFA Nations League D game against Latvia.